1. manfamily.org - this has a massive family tree with complex

 David Baruch Louzada' meaning she was related in the third degree, perhaps

 107. Ton Tielen email of 15 Jul 2013 citing CAA PJC 1144 Escamoth D of Dotar which showed 'Ribca filha de Raphael Montezinos em Liorne terz grau com David Baruch Louzada' meaning she was related in the third degree, perhaps grand-niece.David Baruch Louzada became a member of Dotar in 1684.
 Dotar was one of quite a large number of charities set up by the Portuguese Jews of Amsterdam (there are dozens of them), but it was and is the most prestigious one.
 It was a lottery and the money was brought together by the members, invested wisely and the yearly profits were divided between two or three young ladies (donzellas) related to members of Dotar, or to poor orphan girls, to be used as a dowry.
 In 1714 David's place was taken by his eldest son Ishac Baruch Louzada (filho mais velho).
-Rebecca Montezinos of Livorno received grants in 1692 and 1700.
+Grants were sought for Rebecca Montezinos of Livorno in 1692 and 1700.

 108. Ton Tielen email of 22 Jul 2013 citing